 If you do not find an answer to your question on this page or elsewhere on our website, please use our Contact Us form to submit your question.
 Of course you can always call us during our Retail Store hours and we will do our very best to assist you with your question.

 How much does it cost to make beer, mead, or wine at The Brewer's Apprentice?

 We are very proud of our vast array of beer and mead recipes and wine styles to choose from.
 That variety, however, translates into varying prices depending on the ingredients.

-The average price to make 6 gallons of wine with us is $215.00.
-Our wine prices are all inclusive ... every batch includes the wine, 750ml bottles and blank labels.
+The average price to make 6 gallons of Wine with us is $215.00.
+Our wine prices are all inclusive ... every batch includes the wine, 750ml bottles, corks and shrink wraps.
 We also offer 3 gallon batches of Port and Riesling Ice wines for $190.00.
-The Port and Ice wine pricing is also all inclusive but includes 375ml bottles in lieu of the 750 ml bottles.
+The Port and Ice wine (yield 3 - gallons) pricing is also all inclusive but includes 24 - 375ml bottles in lieu of the 750 ml bottles.

 Do you have any discounts or specials?